easegress-io/easegress/doc/cookbook/translation-bot.md

 * **Text Message**: Extract message text directly；
 * **Voice Message**: In this case, the message body only contains the ID of the voice file, so we need to call Telegram's API to convert the ID to a file address, then download the file and send its contents to Google's voice recognition service to convert it to text；
-* **Photo Message**: This case is basically the same as the voice message, but the file content is sent to Google's Image Annotation service.
+* **Photo Message**: Basically, this is the same as the voice message, but the file content is sent to Google's Image Annotation service.

 After the above processing, all three types of messages are turned into text, and then AWS translation service can be called to translate them into target languages, the target languages used in this example are Chinese, Japanese, and English.